The Message is Murder

 Jonathan Beller is a revered film theorist, culture critic and mediologist.
 He is Professor of Humanities and Media Studies at the Pratt Institute and Director of the Graduate Program in Media Studies.
 He is the author of The Cinematic Mode of Production (UPNE, 2006), Acquiring Eyes (Ateneo de Manila University Press, 2006) and The Message is Murder (Pluto, 2017).

-II.4 The Capital of Information: Fascism, Informatic Labor and M-I-M’
+9. The Capital of Information: Fractal Fascism, Informatic Labor and M-I-M’

 Appendix: From the Cinematic Mode of Production to Computational Capital – An Interview conducted by Ante Jeric and Diana Meheik for Kulturpunk